StatEngine/stat-engine/README.md

 5. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 6. Login with username: `richmond`, password: `password`.

+#### Note
+  - If you get strange errors when running either `npm instal1` or `gulp serve`, your problem is most likely a wrong node version.
+  - You MUST be using v8.x.x
+  - Run `nvm ls` (assuming you are using `nvm`), and see what versions you have installed and what version is currently in use
+  - It will often be set to the `system` version.
+You just have to change it to whatever 8.x.x you have installed
+  - For example, if you have v8.17.0 installed, then run `nvm use 8.17.0`

 ### Testing
 Stat-Engine uses [BrowserStack](https://www.browserstack.com/contact#open-source) for compatibility testing.